View and manage your entire Salesforce DevOps pipeline

 • UI testing.
 Integrate with AccelQ, Eggplant or Provar to make sure changes behave as expected in the Salesforce UI.

-Alongside reducing your workload with automated testing, Gearset also helps you maintain a fast-flowing pipeline in two key ways.
+Alongside reducing your workload with our automated testing solution, Gearset also helps you maintain a fast-flowing pipeline in two key ways.
 Our problem analyzers catch deployment blockers ahead of time, preventing undeployable metadata getting into version control.
 And you can set up automated validations for pull requests, so you know for sure before merging that the changes can be deployed to the eventual target Salesforce org.

 DevOps pipeline measurement